riccardobernardi/STDA-project-proposal/README.md

 ### Data:

 The dataset comes from the open data provided by all the municipalities of Milan.
 This repository is available at dati.gov.it.
-From this repository I selected the data going from January of 2018 to October of the 2019(approximately 2 years split into 2 different datasets).
+From this repository I selected the data going from January of 2018 to October of the 2019.

 Characteristics of the DataSet:

-- the dataset contains 3 columns "Date, Number_of_Foreign_Sims"
+- the dataset contains 2 columns "Date, Number_of_Foreign_Sims"
 - has 658 rows
-- the year 2018 goes from 01/01/18 to 31/12/18
-- the year 2019 goes from 01/01/19 to 30/10/19
+- Dates goes from from 01/01/18 to 30/10/19 (~2 years)
 - the datasets have no NA
 - no lacking days
-- the number of sims is a discrete variable about total number of foreign sims in a certain Date
+- the "Number_of_Foreign_Sims" is a discrete variable about total number of foreign sims in a certain Date connected to the OpenWifi of Milan

 ### Exploratory Data Analysis:

-About the Number_of_Foreign_Sims column:
+About the Number_of_Foreign_Sims column(Tukey's fivenum):

 | Min  | Lower-hinge | Median | Upper-hinge | Max  |
 | ---- | ----------- | ------ | ----------- | ---- |